pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 When the new machine set is available, the DESIRED and CURRENT values match.
 If the machine set is not available, wait a few minutes and run the command again.

-For more information about defining `MachineSets`, refer to [_Creating a compute machine set on vSphere_](https://docs.openshift.com/container-platform/4.12/machine_management/creating_machinesets/creating-machineset-vsphere.html) in the OpenShift documentation.
+For more information about defining `MachineSets`, see [_Creating a compute machine set on vSphere_](https://docs.openshift.com/container-platform/4.12/machine_management/creating_machinesets/creating-machineset-vsphere.html) in the OpenShift documentation.